 - 11.73 ounces lye (I like Essential Depot’s at Amazon)

 - 26 ounces strained rose petal infusion

-- At trace, superfat with 1 tablespoon each of rosehip seed oil, jojoba oil and shea butter.
-(I buy these from Mountain Rose Herbs.)
+- At trace, stir in 1 tablespoon each of rosehip seed oil, jojoba oil and melted shea butter. (optional, makes a higher superfatted bar)

 - Also at trace, add a few teaspoons geranium (rose) essential oil (You can use rose absolute instead, but it’s much more costly.)